garcia-nacho/garcia-nacho.github.io/_posts/Baehhh.md

 Now that we are done with the theory we can start by obtaining the sheep.
 We are going to use a dataset with thousands of hand-drawn sheep from Google's Quickdraw game dataset from [here](https://console.cloud.google.com/storage/browser/quickdraw_dataset/full/numpy_bitmap).
 Although there are several file formats we are going to use .npy files.
 {: style="text-align: justify"}

 The .npy is format a Python-specific format, so in order to load the files into R you need to import the Python <code>numpy</code> library first.
 We do that using the R library *reticulate*.
 Next, you have to reshape the array so it has the shape *{number-of-samples, 28, 28}+* -the pictures are 28x28 pixels-.
-Then we normalize the values by dividing them by 255 and we save a copy of the files in a more R-friendly format.
+Then we normalize the values by dividing them by 255 and we save a copy of the files in .csv, a more R-friendly format.
 Finally, it is important to unload the reticulate package otherwise Keras doesn't work.
 Here is the code to do everything:
 {: style="text-align: justify"}